-If you only use kids' information for internal usage, you can use a less complicated method to get the parent consent, called the "email plus" method.
+If you only collect information from kids for internal usage, you can use a less complicated method to get parent consent called the "email plus" method.
 This method works like this:

 The company sends out an email to the parent

 The parent must respond to that email with their consent

 The company confirms the consent by sending a confirmation (which can be done via email, letter or a phone call)

 Under the "email plus" method you need to let parents know that they can revoke their consent for the collecting and use of their kid's personal information.

 However, note that this method can only be used when limited information is collected for purposes of internal marketing.
 "Limited information" normally refers to a child's first name or child's and parent's e-mail address etc.